cannatag/ldap3/docs/manual/source/tutorial.rst

 Note that the entry status is *Read*.
 This is not relevant if you only need to retrive the entries from the DIT but it's vital if you want to make them *Writable* and change or delete their content with the Abstraction Layer.
+The Abstraction Layer also records the time of the last data refresh for the entry.

 In the previous search operations you specified ``dc=demo1, dc=freeipa, dc=org`` as the base of our search, but the entries we got back were in the ``cn=users,cn=accounts,dc=demo1,dc=freeipa,dc=org`` context of the DIT.
 So the server has, with no apparent reason, walked down every context under the base and has applied the filter to each of the entries in the sub-containers.